myhre062/Project-Poker-Predicition/README.md

 I started with the decision tree model splitting the data into training and testing sets.
 Then I created and fit the scaler.
 Followed by creating the decision tree classifier to make our predictions.
 Finally, I made a confusion matrix to show the results.
 The accuracy score was a .63 which isn't too bad but still not up to our .75 we are looking.

 ## KNN
+Upon loading the data in I reshaped the data with "ravel".
+Then I split the dataset and trained it.
+Then I fit a standard scalar and trained the data.
+I did a k test to find out which values of k would be most effective.
+Upon discovering that those values were 6 and 16 I instantiated my model with them.
+After that, I created my predictions and confusion matrices.
+I then printed my classification report and concluded that k=16 had the best accuracy at .65.

 ## Random Forest